 Robin: She is quite simply the most successful basketball coach ever.
 A legend with 1098 wins and 8 NCAA National Championships.

 Such an unstoppable force that when she made the stunning announcement that she had been diagnosed with early onset dementia, it sent shock waves around the country.
-In a new ESPN documentary set to air this summer, the normally stoic Pat breaks down, discussing how difficult it was to decide to step down at Tennessee.
+In a new ESPN documentary, the normally stoic Pat breaks down, discussing how difficult it was to decide to step down at Tennessee.

 Robin: Oh, Pat, so good to see you.